THE DEVIL’S ONLY

 Sarah held her burning cheek in her hand.
 Eyes watering.
 Mouth agape.

-Sarah didn’t intend on running to the encampment.
-It must had been habit.
-Acres of prairie grass with a hundred yards carved out of the field were littered with canvas tents, firepits with cauldrons hanging from chains, rain barrels, and unseen underground bunkers filled with automatic weapons and survival gear.
-She looked around the empty land that fills with the tribe on the weekends—at least for now, and spotted Pastor Paul standing by the unlit community stone fire pit with his arms raised to the heavens.
+The deserted range was littered with canvas tents, firepits with cauldrons hanging from chains, rain barrels, and unseen underground bunkers filled with automatic weapons and survival gear.
+She looked around her antiquated surroundings, disgusted by the vision and spotted Pastor Paul standing by the unlit community stone fire pit with his arms raised to the heavens.

 “Aw, Sarah.
 How are you this beautiful afternoon the Lord has provided?”

-She shyly responded, “Fine.”
+She crossed her arms over her belly and shyly responded, “Fine.”

 “I just had a slight miscommunication with Mother and needed to blow off some steam.”
 Sarah tugged on the waistline of her dress that always inched up.
 “I’m sorry for interrupting you.”
 She turned to walk back to the house.